Actions Against Police

 David Phillips and Partners is a solicitors’ firm providing legal advice online, by phone and in person to people who want to pursue actions against the police.

 We help people with their actions against the police claims throughout England and Wales.
 We have offices in London, Birmingham, Manchester, Liverpool, Bootle, Bradford and Nelson, but represent clients nationwide.

 We specialise in Actions Against the Police claims, and have over 27 years experience in dealing with these complicated cases.
 We are familiar with all aspects of these cases, especially after acquittals at trial.

 Our expertise has been recognised by the Solicitors’ Regulation Authority and Legal Services Commission among others.

 Who can I sue?

-The majority of claims and complaints relate to specifically to actions against the police.
-But although we refer to these matters as ‘actions against the police’, we can help you pursue a claim against others authorities too.
+The majority of claims and complaints relate specifically to actions against the police.
+Although we refer to these matters as ‘actions against the police’, we can help you pursue a claim against other authorities too.
 In particular, we have succeeded in claims against shop security staff for unlawful detention, prison officers for assault, court security staff and other organisations who have acted with police-like powers.

 What can I sue for?

 DPP Law can help you with the following actions against the police:

 - Police assault claim